guoyiteng/cpp-notes/Effective C++ notes.md

 ## Item 34: Differentiate between inheritance of interface and inheritance of implementation.

-- Pure virtual function: inherit a function interface only.
+- **Pure virtual function**: inherit a function interface only.

-  - It is possible to provide an implementation for a pure virtual function.
+It is possible to provide an implementation for a pure virtual function.
 It is useful when one wants to forbid implicit inheritance of the default implementation.
 It forces programmers to provide an implementation for the virtual function explicitly and retains the convenience of the default implementation.
 ```c++
 class Airplane {
 public: